Which is our favorite way to travel? One of the questions we are often asked after 3 years of travels around the world.

 You can find them in many countries in Asia.
 We used them mainly in Thailand and India.
 They can be very small but you would be amazed by how many people they are able to squeeze in!
 We managed to tour some cities by simply riding on a tuk-tuk!
 They are a fun experience, but when in a city like Bangkok you will for sure breathe all the smog!

 We love bike riding!
-In the past years, we have rented bikes in Australia, South Africa, and Thailand.
+We have rented bikes in Australia, South Africa, and Thailand in recent years.
 However, now that we have our “house on wheels” we each have our own bike!
 We have already explored many towns and lakes by simply biking around.
 A great way to get around altogether and also much easier than trying to park our camper van!

 Hot air balloon